modular-component/website/docs/usage/testing-components.md

 ## Rationale

-When testing components, we often learn to write tests that emulates the way a user would interact with the component.
+When testing components, we often learn to write tests that emulate the way a user would interact with the component.
-While this is perfectly sound advice, those end-up being more integration tests than unit testing, since we're mixing logic and UI tests in one suite.
+While this is perfectly sound advice, those end up being more integration tests than unit testing, since we're mixing logic and UI tests in one suite.

 For complex components such as forms, this also brings a lot of complexity in tests, or even duplication: to test various